 - Excellent credit: 800+

 Higher credit scores allow consumers to qualify for more financial products and often with lower interest rates.
 For example, a credit score of around 800 or above is generally required to qualify for the best interest rates on personal loans alongside having sufficient capacity (income less expenses) to afford to repay the loan.
+You can.

 We have found that the credit score of Australian users has improved over the last year suggesting that government relief measures such as JobKeeper, along with cautious spending may have allowed many Australians to reduce missed bill payments and improve their credit history during the past year.